Introduction

 quick and easy.
 Prior to starting a fermentation, ported Carboys

-and pails can be given a leak test and final sanitizing and rinse
+and pails can be given a leak test, a final sanitizing, and a rinse,

 with the Racking Adapters and SimpleFlo valves in place.
 However, be